FelipeBelloDultra/bot-discord-nodejs/README.md

 npm i
 ```
 3. Add image URLs to .env
+4. Create a randomPhoto.js in src > utils
-4. Add the variables of the .env images to array
+5. Add the variables of the .env images to array
-5. Add the bot to your Discord server
+6. Add the bot to your Discord server
-6. Running application
+7. Running application
 ```bash
 # To run in development use:
 yarn dev